pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 ### If the node storage cannot be automatically migrated

-If the node storage cannot be automatically migrated (such as local storage), to reschedule the PD Pod, you need to delete the PD member.
+If the node storage cannot be automatically migrated (such as local storage), to reschedule a PD Pod, you need to delete the PD member.

 1. Mark the node to be maintained as non-schedulable to ensure that no new Pod is scheduled to it: